miayam/learn-css/002 Selectors/README.md

 # Selectors

-How do you apply styling to an element on the web page?
+How do you apply styling to an element or a group of elements on the web page?
 > We search for an element or a group of elements with CSS selector and write CSS description that reflects the styling.

 What is CSS selector?